Home

 3. Tree Pose (Vrikshasana)

-Tree pose (Vrikshasana) is a balancing pose that helps to promote focus and concentration.
-It also helps to reduce stress and anxiety by promoting a sense of stability and grounding.
+A balancing stance that aids in fostering focus and concentration is the tree pose (Vrikshasana).
+It also helps to alleviate tension and anxiety by giving a sense of stability and grounding.

 4. Cat Cow Pose (Marjaryasana Bitilasana)

-Cat-Cow Pose is a gentle flow that helps release spine tension and improve flexibility.
-It also helps to reduce stress and anxiety by promoting a sense of relaxation and mindfulness.
+Cat-Cow Pose is another flowing motion that helps release pressure from the spine and develops flexibility.
+It also enhances one's ability to work with stress and anxiety while allowing relaxation and mindfulness.

 5. Corpse Pose (Savasana)